askiggy/docs/reference/us-dataset-statistics.md

 # Where We Aggregate

-## Parcels and 10-Minute Walk Areas
+## Quadkeys and 10-Minute Walk Areas

-Iggy has data for 150 million parcels across the United States (including Puerto Rico, the Virgin Islands, and the Northern Mariana Islands), covering  7.7 million square kilometers.
-We generate summary statistics for the types of features described above within a 10 minute walk of each parcel.
+We use quadkeys (see ["What is a quadkey?"](./faq.md#what-is-a-quadkey?)) as the smallest boundary/unit of analysis in our datasets.
+Each of these quadkeys (at zoom level 19) represents a tile on the Earth's surface with a side length of roughly 75m.
+We generate quadkey data across the United States (including Puerto Rico, the Virgin Islands, and the Northern Mariana Islands), covering  7.7 million square kilometers.
+We generate summary statistics for the types of features described above within a 10 minute walk of each quadkey.

-For example, the field `public_park_count` tells you how many parks open to the public are within a 10 minute walk of a given parcel in our `unified_isochrone_walk_10m_*` table.
+For example, the field `public_park_count` tells you how many parks open to the public are within a 10 minute walk of a given quadkey in our `<metro>_qk_isochrone_walk_10m_*` tables.

 [Jump to “How We Aggregate”](#how-we-aggregate) for more details.